iosamuel/souch/README.md

 		console.log(result); // in these case 'result' is the same JSON object that CouchDB send to POST }); // here you pass for the first argument, the ID for the doc to modify, the data to modify and of course, the callback to take the results from couchdb

+	// or you can insert with PUT
+	products.put('myNewId', post, true, function(result){ // the third argument tell that this info will be inserted in place of modified. console.log(result);
+	});

 ### DELETE

 	products.delete('orangeId123', function(result){